tiavina-mika/tiptap-parser/CONTRIBUTING.md

 When a new version should be cut since some new changes have landed on the `main` branch, do the following to publish it:

 1. Go to the `main` branch and pull in the latest changes.
-2. Update the version in `package.json`.
-3. Commit change using (commit convention)[https://semantic-release.gitbook.io/semantic-release]
+2. Commit change using (commit convention)[https://www.conventionalcommits.org/en/v1.0.0-beta.4/]
 3. Push the commit (ex: `git push origin main`)
-4. The `release.yml` GitHub Actions workflow will auto-generate a tag, change log and release note
+4. The `release.yml` GitHub Actions workflow will auto-generate a tag, change log, release note and a PR branch
+5. The `automerge.yml` GitHub Actions workflow will merge and delete the PR branch
+6. The `publish.yml` GitHub Actions workflow will publish the package to the npm registry

 ## Issue possibly encountered during installation
 - [with yarn](https://stackoverflow.com/questions/67062308/getting-yn0028-the-lockfile-would-have-been-modified-by-this-install-which-is-e)